aaronbloomfield/ics/hws/hw-hashing.md

 main:
     clang++ -O2 -o crc16 crc16.cpp
     javac Dictionary.java
+    javac Passwords.java
 ```

 Change the name of your source code file as appropriate.
 Also note that we did not use the `-I boost_1_81_0/` flag.

-#### Shell script
+#### Shell script: dictionary.sh

 The CRC code does not need a shell script, since it will be compiled into a `crc16` binary by the Makefile above.
-Your dictionary attack will need a shell script, which will likely be one of the following:
+Your password checking code will aLSO need a shell script, named `dictionary.sh`, which will likely be one of the following:

 ```
 #!/bin/bash